GLEE2023/GLEE2023/README.md

 # How To Use
 ## Installation Instructions
-1. Download and unzip GLEE2023 folder
+1. Download and unzip GLEE2023 folder.

-2. Select the following library folders
+2. Select the following library folders.
     >GLEE_LunaSat\
     >GLEE_Sensor\
     >GLEE_TMP117\